 During December of 2001, the Third District of the Florida Court of Appeal denied defendants' motion for rehearing, for rehearing en banc, and for certification to the Florida Supreme Court of a ruling by the trial court from October of 2000 in the product liability litigation relating to present or former flight attendants.
 The October of 2000 decision may be construed to hold that the flight attendants are not required to prove the substantive liability elements of their claims for negligence, strict liability and breach of implied warranty in order to recover damages.
-The defendants, which include Lorillard, expect to file a petition with the Florida Supreme Court that seeks review of the rulings.
+In January 2002, the defendants, which include Lorillard, filed a Notice to Invoke Discretionary Jurisdiction of the Florida Supreme Court that seeks review of the order dismissing the appeal entered by the Florida Third District Court of Appeal.